-Realistically, very few bills succeed the first time.
-However, the bipartisan support garnered by this bill - 44 Republicans and 26 Democrats - is a good measure that we can be successful.
+The bipartisan support garnered by this bill - 44 Republicans and 26 Democrats - is a good measure that we can be successful.
 As with many things, it takes time.
 The adjournment of the 113th Congress means HR 4969 “dies” in committee.
-While we are disappointed, there is every reason to be hopefully when the new Congress assembles in January 2015.
+While we are disappointed, there is every reason to be hopeful when the new Congress assembles in January 2015.

 Amateur Radio Parity Act

 In June, 2014 with Congressman Adam Kinzinger (IL-16) as the sponsor and Congressman Joe Courtney (CT-2) as co-sponsor, the "Amateur Radio Parity Act of 2014" - was introduced into the 113th Congress.
 This bipartisan effort would direct the FCC to extend the "reasonable accommodation" provisions for Amateur Radio antennas to include all types of land-use regulation, including deed restrictions and restrictive covenants.
 It was assigned the bill number of HR 4969 for the 113th Congress.
 When it is reintroduced into the 114th Congress, it will receive a new bill number - and our efforts will forge forward.